Robert Farris Thompson, Ph.D. – Honorary Doctor of Humane Letters

 Alison Saar – Honorary Doctor of Fine Arts

-Alison Saar, award-winning painter and sculptor, will receive an Honorary Doctor of Fine Arts degree.
-A 1978 alumna of Scripp's College in Claremont, Calif., Saar is a scholar of African, Caribbean and Latin American art studies and former artist-in-residence at Dartmouth College in Hanover, New Hampshire.
-She received a Master of Fine Arts degree from the Otis Art Institute, now Otis College of Art and Design, in Los Angeles.
-A recipient of major grants including a United States Artists Fellowship, a Guggenheim Fellowship and two artist fellowships from the National Endowment for the Arts, she has exhibited extensively, with key showings at prestigious venues including the Smithsonian's Hirshhorn Museum and Sculpture Garden in Washington, D.C. and the Modern Museum of Art in New York.
-Saar's visual language of often life-sized works includes Swing Low-a powerful 10-foot, two-ton bronze statue of Maryland-born runaway slave and Underground Railroad conductor Harriet Tubman-commissioned and ceremoniously unveiled by the city of New York in 2008 at the Harriet Tubman Memorial Plaza in Harlem.
+Alison Saar is an award-winning painter, sculptor, and scholar of African, Caribbean, and Latin American art studies.
+She is internationally celebrated for her unique ability to repurpose materials, such as coal, tar, wood, rope, tin, tools, and glass, into arresting works of art that explore identity, dignity, femininity, race, and humanity.
+The former artist-in-residence at Dartmouth College in Hanover, New Hampshire, is the recipient of numerous major grants and other honors, including a United States Artists Fellowship, a Guggenheim Fellowship, and two artist fellowships from the National Endowment for the Arts.
+She has exhibited extensively, with key showings at prestigious venues, including the Smithsonian's Hirshhorn Museum and Sculpture Garden in Washington, DC, and the Modern of Museum Art in New York.
+Saar's visual artistic achievements often include life-sized works, such as Swing Low-a powerful 10-foot, two-ton bronze statue of Maryland-born runaway slave and Underground Railroad conductor Harriet Tubman-commissioned and ceremoniously unveiled by the city of New York at the Harriet Tubman Memorial Plaza in Harlem.
+She earned an undergraduate degree in art history from Scripps College in Claremont, California, and an MFA degree from the Otis Art Institute, now Otis College of Art and Design, in Los Angeles, California.

 Alumni Award Recipient – Stuart B. Cooper '72